textcreationpartnership/A02572/README.md

 ##Content Summary##

 #####Front#####

-The souldiers honour Wherein by diuers inferences and gradations it is euinced, that the profession
+1. To the well deseruing Captaine EDWARD PANTON, the Captaines and truly generous Gentlemen, Citizens of London, of the Societie of ARMES, practising in the Artillerie Garden.

 #####Body#####

-1. The Alarme.

-    _ The Nature of it; What, warre.

-    _ The time, or Quando: Then.
+1. THE SOVLDIERS HONOVR.
+Wherein by diuerse inferences and gradations it is euinced, that the Profession is iust, necessarie, and honourable: to be practised of some men, praysed of all men.
+Together with a short Admonition, concerning Munition, to this honoured Citie.

-    _ The Place, or Vbi.
+    _ The Alarme.

-1. The Battell.
+    _ The Battell.

-    _ The Nature of it; What, warre.
+      * The Nature of it; What, warre.

-    _ The time, or Quando: Then.
+      * The time, or Quando: Then.

-    _ The Place, or Vbi.
+      * The Place, or Vbi.

-1. The Forlorne Hope.
+    _ The Forlorne Hope.

-    _ The Nature of it; What, warre.

-    _ The time, or Quando: Then.

-    _ The Place, or Vbi.

 **Types of content**